How do the approaches of Qatar and the UAE differ on Ukraine?

 Opposing approaches

-As a state that embraced a revolutionary foreign policy amid the Arab Spring uprisings of 2011, Qatar and Russia have been opposing stakeholders in most of the Arab region’s major crises of the past 11 years.
+Qatar, as a state that embraced a revolutionary foreign policy amid the Arab Spring uprisings of 2011, has been on opposing sides from Russia in most of the Arab region’s major crises of the past 11 years.
 Seeing them on opposing sides of the Ukrainian crisis is not a shock.

 Yet it speaks volumes about Doha’s ability to engage all actors that, despite opposing Russia’s violations of Ukrainian sovereign rights, the chief Qatari diplomat went to Moscow earlier this month to discuss the conflict and other issues with his Russian counterpart.